 o Please contact your Local Health Department or Area Agency on Aging.

 o Many grocery stores also now offer special shopping hours for seniors.
 Here is a list by county of special grocery services being offered.

 o The Maryland Department of Aging also offers a free, telephonic check-in for seniors age 65 and over.

-As COVID-19 vaccines are in development, MDPCP providers can prepare by: onboarding with ImmuNet to prepare for vaccine administration, keeping up to date on vaccine information to communicate to patients, and ensuring patients receive flu shots.
+MDPCP providers can prepare to administer vaccines by: referring eligible patients to schedule vaccination appointments, onboarding with ImmuNet to prepare for vaccine administration, and keeping up to date on vaccine information to communicate to patients.

 COVID-19 Vaccine Information

 Preparing for the COVID-19 Vaccine in Primary Care